Brock McGinn: Playing career

+to him being placed on injured reserve at the beginning of the 2023–24 season.
+He was activated and made his season debut on November 16, 2023 in an 8–2 loss to the Colorado Avalanche.

 Personal life

 McGinn has two brothers who also play professional hockey, with Brock being the youngest.
 Jamie (born 1988) was a 2006 second-round pick by the San Jose Sharks who most recently played for the Florida Panthers.
-Tye (born 1990) was a 2010 fourth-round pick by the Philadelphia Flyers and who most recently played for the Chicago Wolves of the American Hockey League.
+Tye (born 1990) was a 2010 fourth-round pick by the Philadelphia Flyers and who most recently played for the Chicago Wolves of the AHL.

 Along with his father, Bob McGinn, and his two brothers, he is one of the owners of the Roanoke Rail Yard Dawgs of the Southern Professional Hockey League.